giesselmann/nanopype/docs/examples/intro.md

 ls -l data/raw
 ```

-The last step is to copy the config template to our working directory and adjust the raw data path
+The last step is to copy the config template to our working directory and adjust the raw data path:

 ```
 cp ~/src/nanopype/config.yaml ./